makostadima/r-novice-intermediate-cambridge-june2015/07-plyr.md

 table)

-Note here that plyr's use of "array" is different to R's, an array in ply can include a vector or matrix.
+Note here that plyr's use of "array" is different to R's, an array in plyr can include a vector or matrix.

 ![Full apply suite](fig/full_apply_suite.png)